edinburgh-kotlin-user-group/resources/README.md

-# thinkers
+# Kotlin Thinkers

-Puzzles and pieces of discussion code
+Puzzles and pieces of discussion code used in the Edinburgh Kotlin User Group.